1952 Philadelphia Athletics season: Regular season

-The Athletics improved 9 games from their 70–84 record in 1951 and improved to 4th in the American League.
-A Most Valuable Player season was turned in by left-handed pitcher Bobby Shantz and the A.L. batting championship was won by Ferris Fain with a .320 batting average.
+The Athletics improved nine games from their 70–84 record in 1951 and improved to fourth in the American League.
+A Most Valuable Player season was turned in by left-handed pitcher Bobby Shantz and the A.L. batting championship was won by Ferris Fain with a .320 average.

 Gus Zernial hit 29 home runs and drove in 100 RBI while Eddie Joost chipped in 20 HRs and 75 RBI.
-However, outside Bobby Shantz, who went 24–7, their best pitcher record-wise was Harry Byrd, with a 15–15 record.
-They finished 16 games behind the New York Yankees.
-This would also be the last time that the Athletics would finish with a winning record until 1968, when the team began playing in Oakland.
+However, outside Shantz, who went 24–7, their best pitcher record-wise was Harry Byrd, with a 15–15 record.